Celebrate the latest books and accomplishments from writers and graduates of the Book Project.

 Jan Thomas (BP Class of 2017)

 Jan Thomas's middle grade novel Control Freaks follows Doug, a brainy Black seventh grader attending a private STEM middle school, as he competes in a school-wide STEAM contest.
 An early acquisition by indie press Levine Querido (founded by Scholastic's Arthur A. Levine, who brought the US books by writers like J.K.
-Rowling and Markus Zusak, among others), the book is set to release in June 2023.
+Rowling and Markus Zusak, among others), the book released in June 2023 and had a wonderful debut at Lit Fest 2023 and Writing in Color in July.

 Simone Stolzoff (BP Class of 2022)

-Simone Stolzoff has written a book to challenge the way work takes over our lives, to be published by Penguin Random House in May 2023.
-Anne Helen Peterson lauds the book as "an incredibly propulsive read, filled with characters whose stories will be at once familiar and astonishing."
+Simone Stolzoff has written a book to challenge the way work takes over our lives, was published by Penguin Random House in May 2023.
+He and Ted McCombs had a debut event at Lit Fest 2023.
+Anne Helen Peterson lauded the book as "an incredibly propulsive read, filled with characters whose stories will be at once familiar and astonishing."
 A former design lead at the global innovation firm IDEO, Simo's work has been featured in The New York Times, Washington Post, Wall Street Journal, The Atlantic, and many other publications.

 Ted McCombs (BP Class of 2015)

 About Theodore McComb's debut collection, Uranians, Carmen Maria Machado says, “I have been waiting for this sumptuous, prismatic collection for literal years."
-McCombs was a long-time Lighthouse member before joining the Book Project, and has a good many fans waiting for this book, coming out in May 2023 from Astra House (Penguin Random House), to be followed by a novel.
+McCombs was a long-time Lighthouse member before joining the Book Project, and has a good many fans waiting for this book, came out in May 2023 from Astra House (Penguin Random House), to be followed by a novel.
+He and Simo Soltzoff had kickoff events at Lit Fest 2023.

 Signed Book Deals